 Thanks to Yelp, we located a mid-week breakfast option, The Crêpery, that blew us away.
 Not only were the crepes on point, but the coffee itself was essentially an AP Science project.
 Have you ever seen anything like this before?

 And did I mention there were swings inside?
 I was bummed we were on such a tight timeline to return to Vegas because this would have been the perfect way, and place, to spend a lazy summer afternoon.

 After breakfast, it was time to continue on into Snow Canyon, which was no more than 15 minutes outside of St. George and breathtaking from the time we reached the entrance.
 I mean, can you even imagine having vistas like this visible from your own downtown?

 Zion is magnificent, don’t get me wrong, but I can’t believe more people don’t flock to Snow Canyon State Park as it boasts 16 miles of trails for hiking, biking and horseback riding, but also very different terrain from the other rocky surrounds in Southern Utah.
-And it’s just $6 a car for day use, too.
+And park fees are reasonable: $10 a vehicle for Utah residents, $15 for non-residents.